YatingLiang/ANLY-502-Massive-Data-Fundamentals/README.md

 # **1.Introduction**

-Our project is about weather data analysis. we used the NOAA Integrated Surface Database which contains Worldwide stations' hourly weather reports from 1900-2020.
-Instead of having an statistical academic goal.
-The main reason we choose this dataset is that it is good dataset that we have fun with data and we believe it is a good opportunity to explore the climatic and geographical knowledge by ourselves and to prove some hypothesis: such as whether the rain falls has changed over these years.
+The project is about weather data analysis.
+The NOAA Integrated Surface Database is used for the analysis, which contains Worldwide stations' hourly weather reports from 1900-2020.
+I

-......待补充

-The first challenges we met is data cleaning since we have a very messy datasets.
+There are many challenges during the process.
+The first challenges is data cleaning since the dataset is messy, which will be further explained in the method part.
-The second challenges is we need to process large-scale spatial data and convert to readable map.
+The second challenges is to process large-scale spatial data and convert to readable map.

-。。。。。。 待补充
+待补充

+ - [`Data_Cleaning.ipynb`](https://github.com/YatingLiang/ANLY-502-Massive-Data-Fundamentals/blob/master/Data_Cleaning.ipynb): This file contains the data cleaning process for year 2019 weather data.

+  - [`1950-1990stats.ipynb`](https://github.com/YatingLiang/ANLY-502-Massive-Data-Fundamentals/blob/master/1950-1990stats.ipynb): This file contains the trend and statistical analysis for 1950 to 1990 data (every five years).
+It measures the Average and the standard deviation of air temperature, visibility, and precipitation per hour.

+  - [`AllYears_Correlation_Heatmap.ipynb`](https://github.com/YatingLiang/ANLY-502-Massive-Data-Fundamentals/blob/master/AllYears_Correlation_Heatmap.ipynb): This file contains the data cleaning process for 1900-2020 data of sampled stations and some visualizations such as correlation heatmap of all features.

+  - [`EDA_Charts_Visual.ipynb`](https://github.com/YatingLiang/ANLY-502-Massive-Data-Fundamentals/blob/master/EDA_Charts_Visual.ipynb): This file contains the chart visualizations for 2019 data, such as pie charts, bar charts, line charts, and boxplot of some features.

+  - [`EDA_Map_Visual.ipynb`](https://github.com/YatingLiang/ANLY-502-Massive-Data-Fundamentals/blob/master/EDA_Charts_Visual.ipynb):  This file contains the world map visualizations for 2019 data, which is also color-coded.

+   - [`model_glr_pca.ipynb`](https://github.com/YatingLiang/ANLY-502-Massive-Data-Fundamentals/blob/master/model_glr_pca.ipynb): This file contains some model fitting and the results, such as the Generalized Linear Regression and Principal Component Analysis for 2019 data.

+  - [`model_ridge_lasso_dt_gbt.ipynb`](https://github.com/YatingLiang/ANLY-502-Massive-Data-Fundamentals/blob/master/model_ridge_lasso_dt_gbt.ipynb): This file contains some model fitting and the results, such as the Ridge Regression, Lasso Regression, Decision Tree, and Gradient Boosting Tree for 2019 data.

 # **2.Method**